luisivan/blog/content/posts/2020-04-09---expert-daos.md

 But there is **a DAO structure to tackle this problem** — Expert DAOs.

-Expert DAOs aren't a new concept, and some Aragon team members have been thinking about this for a while.
+Expert DAOs aren't a new concept — some Aragon team members have been thinking about this for a while.
 But the concept is more relevant now than ever.

 ## A grassroots approach to truth